Xinzhuang station (Shanghai Metro)

 Xinzhuang (莘庄 (莘莊, Xīnzhuāng)) is an interchange station on the Shanghai Metro.
 It is the southern terminus of Line 1 and the northern terminus of Line 5.
 It is one of the busiest stations in the Shanghai Metro, serving 230,000 passengers every day.
 Both Line 1 and Line 5's stations have two side platforms and two tracks, with a wall separating the Line 1 and the Line 5 platforms.

 The station opened on Line 1 on 28 December 1996, with the Line 5 interchange having opened on 25 November 2003.

 Station Layout

 Exits

-The current exits of the station are all not the original exits before the reconstruction of Xinzhuang station, and will soon be replaced with formal ones after the completion of the reconstruction.
+The current exits of the station are not the original exits before the reconstruction of Xinzhuang station, and will be replaced with formal ones (after the completion of the reconstruction).